History In Ink® Historical Autographs

 In this letter, Mrs. Garfield writes, in full: “I did not reach home until some time after your letter with statement was sent, and since my return have been either so overcome with the heat or so occupied when it was cooler that I have not answered.
 Then too I was much in doubt about the best thing to do for Charlotte the coming year.
 After consultation with Miss Evans I have decided to put her in the musical course at the Seminary, or rather perhaps a special course giving music the chief place.
 I realize all you said about her inability to enter the College Course.
 But it does not seem probable that she can take such a course, and I have thought best to make this change. / Charlotte made no objection to returning to you if I thought best, although she was very anxious to go to the Seminary, and I felt that it might give her a new impulse to be thrown more on her own responsibility.
 I am very grateful to you for all you have done for her and I hope she may reward you by growing into a worthy woman.
 All her friends feel that she has been greatly improved, and changed by your watchfulness and instruction.
 I hope you have not been prohibited by this hard summer and with best wishes I remain / Yours most sincerely . . . ”

 It appears that Charlotte was the Garfields’ cook who came to live with them in 1872, eight years before James A. Garfield was elected President of the United States.
 The Garfield Papers in the Library of Congress hold a few letters in which Mrs. Garfield mentioned Charlotte.
-The key to knowing who Charlotte was lies in a letter that Mrs. Garfield wrote to General Garfield on October 29, 1872, about what she thought was “a ruse with her to get us to give her higher wages,” which angered Mrs. Garfield:
+The key to knowing who Charlotte was lies in a letter that Mrs. Garfield wrote to General Garfield on October 29, 1872, about what she thought was “a ruse with her to get us to give her higher wages,” which angered Mrs. Garfield.

 Obviously, however, Charlotte stayed beyond the assassination of President Garfield in 1881.
 This letter is on black-bordered mourning stationery that Mrs. Garfield did not use until after the President’s death.
 Our research has found Mrs. Garfield’s letters on this black-bordered stationery as late as 1893, however, some 18 years after the assassination, so the black border is not particularly helpful in dating this letter closer to or farther away from the assassination.

 This is a nice letter that shows Mrs. Garfield’s forgiving and kind personality.
-It shows that the relationship with Charlotte was repaired, despite Mrs. Garfield’s indignation with Charlotte expressed in her October 29, 1872, letter and her conclusion that Charlotte was “so reliable and untruthful.”
+It shows that the relationship with Charlotte was repaired, despite Mrs. Garfield’s indignation with Charlotte expressed in her October 29, 1872, letter and her conclusion that Charlotte was “so unreliable and untruthful.”
 They got along well enough that Mrs. Garfield was willing to spend the money to send Charlotte to the seminary for music education.

 Mrs. Garfield has written and signed this letter in black fountain pen.
 The letter has one normal mailing fold, which does not affect the signature.
 There are spots on both sides of Mrs. Garfield’s cipher in the letterhead where the paper surface is rough from what appears to be removal of previous mounting material, and the front of the letter is a bit toned, likely from framing.
 Overall, the letter is in fine condition.